fishnal/aws-notes/databases/ddb.md

 - KMS - AWS managed CMK (a key stored in your account, but managed by AWS, charges apply)

 Can expire records by specifying a TTL
+- Does not cost money, but _can_ consume throughput
+- Throughput is only consumed when you delete records that are replicated to other regions

 ## DynamoDB Accelator (DAX)